yuweiping/awesome-stars/README.md

 *   [397179459/iMaoTai-reserve](https://github.com/397179459/iMaoTai-reserve) - Actions自动预约i茅台

 *   [Nuitka/Nuitka](https://github.com/Nuitka/Nuitka) - Nuitka is a Python compiler written in Python.
-It's fully compatible with Python 2.6, 2.7, 3.4, 3.5, 3.6, 3.7, 3.8, 3.9, 3.10, and 3.11.
+It's fully compatible with Python 2.6, 2.7, 3.4-3.12.
 You feed it your Python app, it does a lot of clever things, and spits out an executable or extension module.

 *   [pyinstaller/pyinstaller](https://github.com/pyinstaller/pyinstaller) - Freeze (package) Python programs into stand-alone executables